-There is no question that the demand for a product varies from one location to another.
+Location-based pricing for Shopify and Bigcommerce addresses the issue of demand varying from one location to another.
 Healthcare doesn’t cost the same in New Jersey as it does in California.
 Neither does health insurance or even car insurance.

 Price fluctuation based on geographic location is perfectly normal when it comes to these industries as well as department stores, such as Macy’s and Nordstrom, and many other nationally based businesses.